wzhudev/reverse-linear-sync-engine/README.md

 Operations sent to the server are packaged as **transactions**.
 These transactions are intended to execute **exclusively** on the server and are designed to be **reversible** on the client in case of failure.
 If the client loses its connection to the server, transactions are temporarily **cached** in IndexedDB and automatically resent once the connection is reestablished.

+Transactions are associated with a **sync id**, which is a monotonically increasing number that ensures the correct order of operations.
+This number is crucial for maintaining consistency across all clients.

 Additionally, transactions play a key role in supporting **undo** and **redo** operations, enabling seamless changes and corrections in real-time collaborative workflows.

 **Delta packets**

 Once transactions are executed, the server broadcasts **delta packets** to all clients—including the client that initiated the transaction—to update the models.
+A delta packet contains several **sync action**s, and each action is associated with a **sync id** as well.
+This mechanism prevents clients from missing updates and helps identify any missing packets if discrepancies occur.

 The **delta packets** may differ from the original transactions sent by the client, as the server might perform **side effects** during execution (e.g., generating history).

-Each delta packet is associated with a **lastSyncId**, a monotonically increasing number that ensures LSE maintains the correct order of delta packets.
-This mechanism prevents clients from missing updates and helps identify any missing packets if discrepancies occur.
+---

 In the following chapters, we will explore these concepts in detail, along with the corresponding modules that manage them.
 We'll begin with the **"Model"**.

-## Chapter 1: Defining Models
+## Chapter 1: Defining Models and Metadata

+First and foremost, we need to figure out how models are defined in LSE.

 ### `ModelRegistry`